Ventnor: Economy

 The English Indices of Deprivation 2010 identified the central area of Ventnor as being one of the 20% most deprived areas, with the economy dependent on low paid seasonal work from tourism, and challenges from child poverty, inadequate housing, and relatively high levels of disability and ill health.
 The 2015 Indices suggest that this relative position has worsened, with Lowtherville closer to falling into the 20%.
 In the sub-domains, central Ventnor scored particularly badly for employment, and Lowtherville for children in poverty.
 9% of households in Ventnor East are without central heating, compared to an English average of 2.7%.
 An analysis published in 2014 suggests that the average annual income in Ventnor, at £27,978, is the lowest of any sub-area on the island.

 Of the population aged 16–74, on census day 2011 24% were working full-time, 14% part-time, 16% self-employed, 5% unemployed, 5% studying, 4% looking after home or family, 6% long-term sick or disabled, and 24% retired.
 The most common occupational categories were health and social (15%), wholesale and retail (14%), accommodation and food servicing (14%), and education (11%).
 However, of those in employment, 64% worked full-time and 36% part-time.

 The town has many hotels and cafés, open seasonally to support the tourist trade.
 The main retail centres are the town centre (principally the High Street and Pier Street) and the Esplanade.
 There is an industrial estate on the site of the former station in Upper Ventnor, and a local shellfish industry near the Haven.
 Ventnor also has a small shipbuilding company.

 Regarding its retail sector, an IOW Council Retail Assessment (based on a 2009 health check) concluded: "Although the town has a good mix of local and tourist focussed retail and leisure provision, the high level of vacant units and charity shops gives the impression of a poor quality of retail provision.
 It suffers from a relative lack of public transport accessibility."
 It recommended that "planning policies focus on protecting...local convenience and specialist comparison goods, such as antiques and vintage items".

 Arts and culture

 Ventnor is recognised as having a lively arts scene for a town of its size, with several annual arts events, venues for theatre and independent film, and active arts clubs.

 Ventnor Fringe Festival has been held annually since 2010.
 This is an open arts festival taking place in venues across the town, similar to the Edinburgh Festival Fringe on a smaller scale.
-Previous acts include Liam Bailey, Marques Toliver, Johnny Flynn and Vincent Moon as well as theatre companies such as Paines Plough.
+Previous acts include Liam Bailey and Johnny Flynn as well as theatre companies such as Paines Plough.
 The Fringe coincides with the Ventnor Carnival and, since 2012, the Isle of Wight Film Festival.